Dengue fever: Diagnosis

 Graph of when laboratory tests for dengue fever become positive.
 Day zero refers to the start of symptoms, 1st refers to in those with a primary infection, and 2nd refers to in those with a secondary infection.

 Mild cases of dengue fever can easily be confused with several common diseases including Influenza, measles, chikungunya, and zika.
 Dengue, chikungunya and zika share the same mode of transmission (Aedes mosquitoes) and are often endemic in the same regions, so that it is possible to be infected simultaneously by more than one disease.
 For travellers, dengue fever diagnosis should be considered in anyone who develops a fever within two weeks of being in the tropics or subtropics.

 Warning symptoms of severe dengue include abdominal pain, persistent vomiting, odema, bleeding, lethargy, and liver enlargement.
 Once again, these symptoms can be confused with other diseases such as malaria, gastroenteritis, leptospirosis, and typhus.

 Blood tests can be used to confirm a diagnosis of dengue.
 During the first few days of infection, enzyme-linked immunosorbent assay (ELISA) can be used to detect the NS1 antigen; however this antigen is produced by all flaviviruses.
 Four or five days into the infection, it is possible to reliably detect anti-dengue IgM antibodies, but this does not determine the serotype.
 Nucleic acid amplification tests provide the most reliable method of diagnosis.

-Types

-The World Health Organization's International Classification of Diseases divides dengue fever into two classes: uncomplicated and severe.
-Severe dengue is defined as that associated with severe bleeding, severe organ dysfunction, or severe plasma leakage.
-Risk factors of getting severe dengue include prior exposure to the disease, young children, older adults and those with medical comorbidities.